makrai/notes/blacoe13-quantum-theo-distri-sem-naacl.md

 # 6 related work and conclusion

 * Within cognitive science the formal apparatus of quantum theory has been used
   * conjunction fallacies 3 (Tversky and Kahneman, 1983)
-    * ie. specific conditions are more probable than a single general one.
+    * ie. specific conditions are more probable than a single general one
-    * have been explained by making reference to quantum theory’s context dependence of the probability assessment.
+    * have been explained by making reference to quantum theory’s context dependence of the probability assessment
   * Violations of the sure-thing principle 4 (Tversky and Shafir, 1992)
     * human behavior ought to conform to the law of total probability
     * modeled in terms of a quantum interference effect.
 And the
   * asymmetry of similarity relations has been
     * explained by postulating that different concepts correspond to subspaces of different dimensionality (Pothos and Busemeyer, 2012).
 Several
   * concept combination (Bruza and Cole, 2005), the
   * emergence of new concepts (Aerts and Gabora, 2005), and the
   * human mental lexicon (Bruza+ 2009).  captures
   * syllogisms in a quantum theoretic framework (Chen 2002); the model takes
 * connect the mathematical basis of semantic space models with quantum theory
   * Aerts and Czachor (2004) and Bruza and Cole (2005).
-They respectively demonstrate that Latent Semantic Analysis (Landauer and Dumais, 1997) and the Hyperspace Analog to Language model (Lund and Burgess, 1996) are essentially Hilbert space formalisms, without, however, providing [ a fully-fledged semantic space rather ] a proof-of-concept. at each inner node of the (dependency) parse of the structure in question.
+They respectively demonstrate that Latent Semantic Analysis (Landauer and Dumais, 1997) and the Hyperspace Analog to Language model (Lund and Burgess, 1996) are essentially Hilbert space formalisms, without, however, providing [a fully-fledged semantic space rather] a proof-of-concept at each inner node of the (dependency) parse of the structure in question
   * Grefenstette+ (2011) present a model for capturing semantic composition in a quantum theoretical context, although it
     * appears to be reducible to the classical probabilistic paradigm.
 It does
 * Conclusion
   * We obtain quantum states (i.e., lexical representations) for each word by